Certified Translation Services

 When producing a notarised translation, the actual translation process is the same.
 The difference is that we will then take the translation before a notary public and swear an affidavit attesting to its accuracy.

-The affidavit will then be countersigned by the notary, affixed with their official seal, and bound together with the translated document and the original source document.
-One important thing to note is that for notarised translations, we do need to be provided with the original source documents hard copies.
+The affidavit will then be countersigned by the notary, affixed with their official seal, and bound together with the translated document and the source document.
+One important thing to note is that for notarised translations, we do need to be provided with the source documents’ hard copies.
 These will need to be included in the sealed bundle.

 Documents that typically required notarised translation include: